jurgen-kluft/mac-os-dotfiles/README.md

 dotfiles
 ========

-This is a very simple .dotfiles repo that doesn't use any external except of course `git`.
+This is a very simple .dotfiles repo that doesn't use any external tool except of course `git`.

 You can use it by itself, but I use it primarly in combo with my [MacOS development setup](https://github.com/jurgen-kluft/mac-os-setup).